 Straw man fallacy backbone of #NoEstimates book

 The same fallacy is the backbone of the #NoEstimates book.
-Even though the book was released in 2016, it is as if the story took place in 1996.
+Even though the book was released in 2016, it is like the story happened in 1996.
 Why?
 Because none of the Agile best practices from 1996 - 2016 are part of the 'story case' in the beginning.
-So the method the book is refuting is the method Winston Royce talked about back in 1970 and was later called Waterfall.
-Furthermore, the methods used to get the project back on track are Agile methods.
+So the method the book refutes is the method Winston Royce talked about back in 1970 and was later called Waterfall.
+Furthermore, Agile methods are used to get the project back on track.
 More on this in the post Methods applied in the #NoEstimates book.

 Why #NoEstimates proponents are knowingly making false claims?

 Now, this is an interesting question.
 In one part, it has to do with spreading the #NoEstimates idea, selling books, and related consultancy services.
-Another part has a darker side, as many are trapped into believing the false claims and take up the harmful and aggressive black and white stance on estimates, wasting a lot of time in unproductive arguments and causing polarization in our community.
+Another part has a darker side, as many are trapped into believing the false claims and taking up the harmful and aggressive black-and-white stance on estimates, wasting a lot of time in unproductive arguments and causing polarization in our community.

 In the next post, I will dive deeper into the purpose of repeating these false claims, keeping the polarization in our community rampant.
-The post, Did you get caught in the #NoEstimates trap?, shares an inconvenient truth about the methods we are seeing used.
+The post, Did you get caught in the #NoEstimates trap?, shares an inconvenient truth about the methods we see used.